Data protection

 For paid virtual memorial candles and subscriptions, Emoria processes contract, order and payment data.
 Payments are processed via Stripe.
 This may include Stripe customer numbers, checkout or payment-intent IDs, amounts, currencies, payment status and tax-relevant information.

-To determine the pricing country and currency, we process the approximate geographical origin of your request based on server-side geo headers of our hosting provider.
+To determine the pricing country and currency, we process the approximate geographical origin of your request based on server-side proxy or country headers, in particular via Cloudflare where available.
 Precise location tracking or permanent storage of your IP address for this purpose does not take place.

 Subscriptions and storage plans may control plan-based limits such as the number of memorial pages, storage volume, file types, file sizes and video features.
 To enforce these limits, plan-related usage data is processed.